wigging/numerix/Sources/Numerix/Numerix.docc/Numerix.md

 # ``Numerix``

-Numerix is an open-source Swift package for numerical computing on Apple devices.
+An open-source Swift package for numerical computing on Apple devices.

 ## Overview

 Numerix is an open-source Swift package that provides vector and matrix types for performing linear algebra and other numerical computations on Apple devices.
 It uses the Accelerate framework to perform high-performance and energy-efficient calculations.
 See the sections below to learn more about the package.
+This is like `a+=b` and a += b.

 ## Installation